-We committed to safeguarding, this post will required a satisfactory enhanched DBS to be undertaken
+We committed to safeguarding, this post will required a satisfactory enhanced DBS to be undertaken

 The Main Responsibilities of the Role are to be the parish priest of St Peter's Morley, and to work collaboratively as the leader of the Morley Team.

-For full details of the Responsibilities of the role please see the Role Description document below or
+For full details of the Responsibilities of the role please see the Role Description/Person Specification below or click here

 The ideal candidate will be someone who:

-For full details of the Benefice of Morley and what we can offer please see the attached Brochure Below:
+For full details of the Benefice of Morley and what we can offer please see the attached Brochure or click here